On the conditioning of polynomial histopolation: Ill-conditioning: the monomial basis

-of the Vandermonde matrix $ V_d $ defined in \eqref{eq:Vandermonde} is exponential when the monomial basis $ b_j (x) := x^{j-1} $ is chosen.
-As we shall see, this holds independently of the underlying collection of unisolvent segments.
-We build such a general result by first consdering the peculiar case of the class (C3), which yields very neat computations, and then show how our proof extends to other scenarios.
-To fix the ideas we start with a motivating example, whose features turn out to be quite general.
+As we shall see, the exponential conditioning is intrinsic to the monomial basis, and holds independently of the underlying collection of unisolvent segments.
+We build such a general result by steps, confining first ourselves in a reference interval.
+To fix the ideas we start with a motivating example concerning the class (C3), which yields very neat computations, and whose features turn out to be quite general.